 The aim of this programme is to prepare you for these challenges and opportunities and to help you to establish a successful position as a manager in international business.
 The main emphasis is on subjects such as Business Developments, International Marketing, Business Research and Business Process Improvement.

 This International Business programme, taught in English, is offered in Eindhoven.
 Eindhoven and the surrounding area are known as the Brainport Region.
 We are delighted to be part of this region.
 Living and studying in this region offers you an excellent springboard for a successful career in International Business and Management.
 A few years ago, the American think tank ‘Intelligent Community Forum’ has described the Brainport Region as the ‘world’s smartest region’.
 Who does not want to be part of that?!

-This programme is a component (semester 3) of the bachelor programme “International Business (IB)” at Fontys School of Marketing Management (FHMM) in Eindhoven.
+This programme is a component (semester 3) of the bachelor programme “International Business (IB)” at Fontys School of Business and Communication (FSBC) in Eindhoven.
 The total workload for this programme is 30 ECTS credits, duration is 1 semester.
 All courses have to be taken in order to achieve the full credits.
 It is not possible to combine courses from different programmes.
 We only offer exams once in the semester.

 In short, the following courses have been defined:

 1. Project 3a & 3b (2 ECTS) & 3b (2 ECTS)

 During this project, you will develop and apply a Customer Journey Map for a specific target market segment based on limited qualitative and quantitative data.

 2. Intercultural Proficiency Y2 (2 ECTS)